airladon/ThisIGet/README.md

 #### Email
 The environment variables `MAIL_PASSWORD`, `MAIL_SERVER`, `MAIL_SENDER` and `MAIL_USERNAME` control where to send emails from (emails are used for example in resetting passwords, or creating accounts).

-If `MAIL_PASSWORD` is not set, then app will not try to send emails.
+If they are not set, then app will not try to send emails.

-If `MAIL_SERVER`, `MAIL_SENDER` or `MAIL_USERNAME` fields are not set, then defaults will be used, and email sending attemp will be made if `MAIL_PASSWORD` is defined.

 This is only needed for running locally.

 #### Heroku deployment
-If deployting the app to HEROKU, then the `HEROKU_TOKEN` environment variable needs to be set.
+If deploying the app to HEROKU, then the `HEROKU_TOKEN` environment variable needs to be set.
 The variable can be set by using:

 export HEROKU_TOKEN=`heroku auth:token`